PRODUCTS » DATA CENTERS » Cooling

 Floor feed with plenum return

-A possible disadvantage of cold aisle and cooling supply from the floor and return to the room is that the hot air is brought into the surroundings of the installed equipment.
-This does not cause a complication when it is already considered in the data center design stage.
-In certain cases a possible solution is to completely separate the warm air in areas with high thermal loads due to the concentration of the installed equipment.
-The solution is to supply cooling air from the room or raised floors and return it to the ceiling.
-This is the solution when the hot air does not return into the hall, but is fed to the ceiling or double ceiling.
+The solution in such cases is to supply cooling air from the room or raised floors and return it to the ceiling instead of circulating it back into the main hall.
+The hot air is directed to the ceiling or a double ceiling.
 A rear deflector located in the upper part of the cabinet helps to optimise the flow of hot air into the outlet extension.
 A large adapter allows the passage of large quantities of air at a relatively low speed.
-A cold air intake is on the front door of the cabinet, and hot air is discharged through the outlet extensions to the ceiling / double ceiling above the devices.
-Air conditioning units take the hot air from the ceiling, cool it and deliver it back under the raised floor.
-The air cooling circuit is closed.
-This solution provides high efficiency cooling for very large volumes of hot air.
-Research indicates that this solution can be used to cool up to 30 kW per cabinet.
+Cold air is drawn in through the front door of the cabinet, and hot air is discharged through the outlet extensions to the ceiling or double ceiling above the devices.